siyunyang/coprimary_CRT/README.md

 1) powerSampleCal_varCluster_ttest.R = R program for conducting power/sample size calculation based on the t test
 2) EM_standard_K2_function.R = R program to operationalize the EM algorithm for MLMM with K=2 coprimary endpoints
 3) EM_standard_K3_function.R = R program to operationalize the EM algorithm for MLMM with K=3 coprimary endpoints
-4) analysis_KDD_github.R = R program for illustrating how to use R program powerSampleCal_varCluster_ttest.R to perform power/sample size calculation proposed in the application section of the paper
+4) analysis_KDD.R = R program for illustrating how to use R program powerSampleCal_varCluster_ttest.R to perform power/sample size calculation proposed in the application section of the paper
 5) Primary outcome_K-DPP trial.csv and Secondary outcomes_K-DPP trial.csv = The Kerala Diabetes Prevention Program is a cluster randomised controlled trial testing the effectiveness of a peer-support lifetsyle intervention program for the prevention of type 2 diabetes in India.

 NOTES: